Wallada bint al-Mustakfi: With Ibn Abdus

 After her split with Ibn Zaydun, Wallada entered a relationship with the vizier Abu Amir Ibn Abdus, who was one of Ibn Zaydun's major political rivals.
 Ibn Abdus, who was completely enamored with Wallada, would end up seizing Ibn Zaydun's properties and having him imprisoned.
 Soon afterwards Wallada moved into the vizier's palace, and although she never married him, he remained by her side until his death, well into his eighties.

 In popular culture

 Wallada's name (spelled "Valada") appears on the Heritage Floor of Judy Chicago's art installation The Dinner Party.

 In the videogame Crusader Kings 3 she appears as a playable character if playing with the Roads To Power DLC under the name "Mistress Wallada Umayyad".
 In the game she is depicted as the last of the Umayyad Dynasty and is granted a unique artifact called The Double Moon Tome, a book of poetry while having a unique trait, "Violet Poet".

+In 2024, Spanish film producer Pedro Alonso Pablos released an animated feature film dedicated to Wallada and her lover Ibn Zaydun titled Abenzaidún y Wallada, amor eterno.